 2.4.
 Inspection The goods for heat treatment will be inspected in random samples prior to leaving the hardening shop, in accordance with the specifications of the customer, if applicable.
 Additional inspections will be conducted only on the basis of special agreements.
 The outgoing goods inspection of the contractor does not exempt the customer from his duty to conduct an incoming goods inspection.

 2.5.
 Defects After the order is placed based on the information pursuant to section 2.1 the desired heat treatment will be conducted as a service with the required care and suitable means.
 No guarantee is made for the success of the heat treatment, for example for the absence of distortion or cracks, for surface hardness, depth hardening, through-hardening, ability to electroplate, etc. in particular due to potential differences in the hardenability of the material used, hidden defects, unfavourable shapes or any modifications in the preceding work procedure.
 If the heat treatment is not successful, due to reasons for which the contractor is not responsible, for example because the information provided by the customer as required by section 2.1 was incomplete or incorrect, the contractor was unaware of hidden defects in the workpiece prior to implementing the heat treatment or because properties of the material used, the shape or the condition of the delivered workpieces have made a successful heat treatment impossible, but the contractor was unaware of that fact and could not be aware of it, then the treatment costs must be paid nonetheless.
 Necessary reworking will be invoiced separately under the aforementioned circumstances.
 The contractor must be informed in writing of defects immediately after the transfer of risk.
 Written notification of hidden defects must take place immediately after their discovery, however within 12 months of the transfer of risk, at the latest.
+This period also applies to the limitation period for claims based on material defects, unless longer periods are prescribed by law, in particular for defects in a building and for workpieces which have been used for a building in accordance with their normal use and which have caused its defectiveness.
 For each complaint the contractor must be given opportunity for inspection and reworking.
 If the contractor does not fulfil his obligation of reworking or fails to do so in accordance with the contract within a reasonable period, the customer can, after unsuccessful expiration of an appropriate period stated in writing, lower the price paid for the treatment, cancel the contract or conduct the necessary reworking himself or through a third party at the expense of the contractor.
 In the event of damages to the goods for heat treatment and other defects of quality caused by the contractor, he will be liable only for the reasonably foreseeable damages typical to the contract.
 The customer bears the burden of proof of defects.